halohalospecial/atom-elmjutsu/README.md

   * #### `Elmjutsu: Lift To Top Level`

     * Press <kbd>escape</kbd> when done naming your function.
-    * This does not automatically calculate the free variables yet, so you also have to type in the arguments of the function.
+    * This does not compute the needed function arguments (yet?), so you also have to type those in with the function name.

     ![lift-to-top-level](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/lift-to-top-level.gif?raw=true)